 How Level of Service Goals Impact System Costs

-Level of Service goals are critical for budgeting, planning, operations, management, and allocating resources.
-There is a direct link between the level of service provided and the resources needed to provide that level of service.
-There is also a link between the level of service and the cost to the customer.
-In broad terms, an overall higher level of service results in a higher cost.
 Consider the change from hauling water from a creek or a well to a household to having untreated piped water to the house.
 This change provided a higher level of service but comes at a cost.
-Then going from untreated water to treated water is an increase in level of service and comes at a cost.
+Then, going from untreated water to treated water is an increase in the level of service and comes at a cost.
 Moving to modern water systems with treatment, disinfection, pumping, piping, fire hydrants, and storage tanks that provide safe, reliable, quality service greatly increased the level of service provided as well as the cost.
-However, in considering an individual goal, the tie between level of service and cost may not be quite as direct.
-In some cases, goals can be created so that the cost stays the same or even potentially decreases, if the system is able to gain some efficiency.
+When considering an individual goal within the utility, the tie between level of service and cost may not be quite as direct.
+In some cases, goals can be created so that the cost stays the same or even potentially decreases if the system is able to gain some efficiency.

-In the cases where higher levels of service on an individual goal basis will result in an increased cost, there is a chance for the system to have an open dialogue with its customers regarding whether they are willing to pay for this increase.
+In cases where higher levels of service on an individual goal will result in an increased cost, there is a chance for the utility to have an open dialogue with its customers regarding whether they are willing to pay for this increase.
 For example, customers may complain about secondary or aesthetic contaminants in the water (those contaminants that cause taste, odor, or color issues, but not health concerns) and wish to have these contaminants removed.
 The water system can install treatment to remove these contaminants, but it will cost each customer more for their water each month.
 The water system can have a dialogue with the customers to explain what the treatment would entail, what the finished water quality would be, and how much it would cost the customers.
-Following the discussions, the customers could decide whether or not they were willing to pay for the additional treatment.
+Following the discussions, the customers could decide whether they were willing to pay for the additional treatment.

 Graph 1: Costs associated with service level of specific assets over time for drinking water systems